adeans/gallont/README.md

 ## Acknowledgements

 This ontology repository was created using the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).
+The development of this resource was funded, in part, by the U.S. National Science Foundation, through award number DEB-1856626.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.